 Sometimes you just want to hang out inside when the weather chooses not to cooperate and what could be better than a family game night?
 I have always coveted those pretty game tables with hand painted chess and checker boards ever since I was a little girl, so I decided that I would hand paint one for my own Recreation Room we have been working on finishing out in our basement.While the room may not be completely finished yet, it is still a fun place to hang out by the fireplace, put on some tunes and play a game.
 Here is how I created this custom made game table, from many vintage and found pieces.

 Here is how I started out, this was a basic tabletop I found at Ballard Outlet a few years back.
-I attached this top to a base of a vintage side table to create a round breakfast style table, which we used for several years then it got retired to various other rooms in other capacities.
+I attached this top to a base of an old vintage side table to create a round breakfast style table, which we used for several years, then it got retired to various other rooms and used in other capacities.
 I had decided that one day I was going to make it into a game room table and paint a permanent chess/checkerboard on top.
 To create the game board pattern I found the center of the table and created 1 inch squares using both 3m blue tape and frog tape to create an alternating pattern, along with an outer border.
 I used a black paint to create the alternating squares for the board and left the original table color as the opposite color.
 My end color story was a plan of gray, black, and pale aqua, with a light white wash over the board to add a marbled effect.
 I allowed the paint to dry over night before removing the tape.
 Please note that this project will take several days painting and drying to achieve the layered effect.
 So you are literally playing the long game here, with this project.